danielwoodie/fireplace/content/blog/post-1.md

   </section>

 <section>
+<p>To explore further, visit the <a href="/calculators/futurevalue/" target="_blank">future value calculator</a>.</p>

 <h3>What is a random walk?</h3>
       <p>A random walk is a tool from probability theory to simulate potential outcomes based on a series of unrelated events.
-A common example is flipping a coin repeatedly until you can get a stable estimate for, say, the average number of heads.
-You can repeat the random walk to get a distribution of estimates.
+A common example is flipping a coin repeatedly until you can get a stable estimate for the average number of heads.
+You can repeat the random walk to not only get an idea of where the average lies but also to get a distribution of estimates.
       </p>
       <p>Instead of flipping a coin, you may be interested in something that could follow a similar framework: investment returns over multiple years.
+One year you may get 8% return, another year 10%, and another 7%, and so on.
 This is relevant because you may be investing over a series of years and want to have some idea about how your investments might look after 10, 20, 30 years or more.
       </p>
       <p>Note about investment advice.
 It's important to keep in mind a common quote in forecasting: All models are wrong, some are useful.
 That is to say, there is no guarantee in these simulations.
 Rather, they
       </p>